ozoneO3/Quick__pmkid-handshake/README.md

-# multiple wpa wpa2 handshake/pmkid capture using bash script
+# capture of multiple wpa wpa2 handshake/pmkid in one attack using bash script

 Requirements